 - Aetna® Vital Savings Dental Discount Card

-Depending upon the plan you choose, you'll have coverage for major services like oral surgery, crowns, root canal therapy, and dentures.
+Depending on the plan you choose, you'll have coverage for major services like oral surgery, crowns, root canal therapy, and dentures.

 The Direct Preferred PPO has an annual maximum limit of $1,250, while the Direct Core's cap is $1,000.
 PPO waiting periods range from zero to 12 months based on the work required.
 Neither PPO offers orthodontics coverage.

 Aetna® Vital Savings made our list because of the price and coverage.
 If you need major work, Aetna® Vital Savings may be the best choice.
-For $110 per year, you have access to 15% to 50% discounts—which is especially useful for seniors with limited income.
+For $95 per year, you have access to 15% to 50% discounts—which is especially useful for seniors with limited income.

 What Is Dental Insurance for Seniors?